“Entrepreneurship is the last refuge of the trouble-making individual.”

 I’m also a happier person now than I was, say, back when I was in business school.
 It could be because I have matured (James Altucher has a great article on the value of naming negative thoughts as “not useful”).
 It could be because I managed to have a successful exit from my startup.

 However, recent research by the Wharton School of Business at the University of Pennsylvania’s Ethan Mollick and Matthew Bidwell point to the possibility that I have become happier simply for having founded a company.
-Their research shows that, at least among Wharton grads, those who found companies, aside from in the biotech/healthcare/pharmaceuticals field, are happier than their employee counterparts.
+Their research shows that, at least among Wharton grads, those who found companies, aside from those in the biotech/healthcare/pharmaceuticals field, are happier than their employee counterparts.

 When I first read the article, I had two reactions, which subsequent commentary helped address: